5gasp/CICD_Manager/README.md

 * A Kibana instance, already configured to display the logs centralized in ElasticSearch, on port 5601
 * A custom Prometheus Target Update API, to register new targets for metrics collection, on port 9091 (this API will be invoked by the CI/CD Manager)

+## Example Service Specification and LCM Rules

+As stated in 5GASP's [various deliverables](https://www.5gasp.eu/publications/deliverables.html), the deployment of the Network Applications and their supporting 5G Resources is achieved through the Network Application Onboarding and Deployment Services (NODS), made available through [OpenSlice](https://osl.etsi.org/).
+In OpenSlice, all these resources are defined through TMF Service Specifications, which also hold various LCM Rules employed for managing the service-comprised components.

+When requesting the orchestration of a Network Application and its respective validation, we propose to follow a sequential deployment approach, where the following components are deployed sequentially:

+1. A Network Slice defined according GSMA's NEST
+2. A 5G UE, defined according to 3GPP specifications, which will be attached to the previous Network Slice
+3. A Testing Agent, placed in a specific location, that allows to perform test cases on the Network Application
+4. The Network Application itself

+When all these deployments are achieved, the NODS then triggeres the execution of testing processes.

+Additionally, the various services previously listed, can be bundled in the following manner:

+* Network Slice and UE Bundle (comprises the Network Slice and 5G UE)
+* Net.
+App Triplet (comprises (i) the Net.
+Slice and UE Bundle, (ii) the Testing Agent, (iii) the Network Application).
+This Triplet service is the one that holds the LCM rules that are used to trigger the CI/CD Service.

+For the sake of reproducibility of our experiments, in folder `ExampleServiceSpecifications` you may find the Service Specification for these services, as well as their LCM rules.